mathieucarbou/license-maven-plugin/docs/index.md

 </mapping>
 ```

-You can use composed-extensions like *.apt.vm and redefine them, but you will have to nake sure that the mapping of `apt.vm` is _before_ the mapping of the `vm` extension.
+You can use composed-extensions like *.apt.vm and redefine them, but you will have to make sure that the mapping of `apt.vm` is _before_ the mapping of the `vm` extension.
 The order in the mapping section is important: extensions seen first take precedence.

 __Java packages__